backlineint/bpi-11ty/src/til/2021/displaying-gatsby-staticquery-components-in-storybook.md

 ---
-title: Displaying Gatsby StaticQuery Components in Storybook
+title: Mocking Gatsby StaticQuery Components For Storybook
 description: StaticQueries recently introduced in our codebase were preventing them from displaying in Storybook.
 Here's how I fixed it.
 author: Brian